ravisharda/pravega-developer-resources/deployments/kubernetes-recipes-commands.md

 ### Troubleshooting

 ```
+# Suppose a pod gets hung in container creating status.
+Logs are not available.
+You want to find out
+# why the pod failed to run and get ready.
+> kubectl describe pod/pravega-pravega-segmentstore-0

 # Labels attached to a pod
 > kubectl get pod <one of your pods> -o template --template='{{.metadata.labels}}'
 > kubectl get pod pravega-pravega-segmentstore-2 -o template --template='{{.metadata.labels}}'